duongphuhiep/blog1/content/posts/how-did-i-build-this-blog/index.md

 * Search
 * "like" button (or "clap" button)
 * a beautiful interface without the sacrifice of the "Easy-to-read interface" requirement
-  * "No" for weak-constrat themes (for eg. "gray text" on a "light gray background")
+  * "No" for weak-contrast themes (for eg. "gray text" on a "light gray background")
   * "No" for text blend on a image background
   * "No" for uses of multi-layer with transparent color
 * All the content should have backup (or revision history)

 ## codepen.io - An effortless solution

-[codepen.io](https://codepen.io/dashboard) offers a free blog solution sastifying most of my requirements.
+[codepen.io](https://codepen.io/dashboard) offers a free blog solution satisfying most of my requirements.
 Although, there are some limitations:

 * If you want to embed image in your post you must to upload it somewhere else.
   * Tips: I usually Copy/Paste my images to a github issues editor => github will then generate an URL to the images, then I can use the URL anywhere.